hiiamboris/red-wiki/Differences-between-Red-and-Rebol.md

 ## LOCAL CONTEXTS FOR LOOPS

-R2: Loops with counters or iterated values have a local context for them.
+R2: Loops with words for counters or iterated values have a local context for them.

-R3: Loops with counters or iterated values have a local context for them.
+R3: Loops with words counters or iterated values have a local context for them.

 Red: Does not provide a local context for loops, as it has an associated high runtime cost.
 It requires re-BINDing (and eventually COPYing the whole body block) each time the loop is about to be evaluated.